 This effect is immediate.
-The highly publicized controversy over atrazine and endocrine effects is impeding the Triazine Network's current and future ability to market, produce and use atrazine.
+The highly publicized controversy over atrazine and endocrine effects is impeding the Association and Network members' current and future ability to market, produce and use atrazine.
 EPA's Environmental Risk Assessment's statements regarding atrazine's endocrine effects fuel and encourage public misperceptions concerning atrazine.
 EPA's Environmental Risk Assessment must be corrected now in order to stop this flood of misinformation and bad science.

 The Center for Regulatory Effectiveness has commented extensively on EPA's atrazine review.
-CRE continues to follow EPA's atrazine review on CRE's website, which now encompasses a section with its own domain, www.atrazine.us.
-The purpose of www.atrazine.us is to provide the public with accurate, scientifically valid information about atrazine.
-CRE's goal is adversely affected by the unreliable statements in the Environmental Risk Assessment regarding atrazine's endocrine effects.
+CRE continues to follow EPA's atrazine review on the CRE's website, www.TheCRE.com.
+CRE's mission is adversely affected by the unreliable statements in the Environmental Risk Assessment regarding atrazine's endocrine effects.